bharath12b5/mvn-linux/Building-MariaDB-10.0.md

         sudo make package

    The `make package` command takes a while to complete; it might seem to hang but it will finish, and generate a tarball named mariadb-galera-10.0.19-linux-s390x.tar.gz.
 To install MariaDB Galera Cluster on a different system (that runs the same Linux version), copy the tarball and /usr/local/lib/libjemalloc.so.1 to the target system.
-Place libjemalloc.so.1 in /usr/local/lib/ and run  `ldconfig -v`.
+Place libjemalloc.so.1 in /usr/local/lib/ and run  `/sbin/ldconfig -v` as root.
 Run `zypper install libxml2` to install the prerequisite.
 Finally, unpack the tarball in a suitable location, e.g. /usr/local/; MariaDB is now ready to run.

 7. Refer to the very good [MariaDB documentation](https://mariadb.com/kb/en/mariadb/getting-started-with-mariadb-galera-cluster/) for more information on how to set up and configure a database cluster.